aai-institute/tfl-training-sbi/README.md

 We would like to thank the The [Machine Learning ⇌ Science Collaboratory](https://mlcolab.org/) and the [Mackelab, Machine Learning in Science](https://www.mackelab.org/) for their collaboration on this training.
+They shared materials of previous SBI workshops with us and helped with the initial design of the new training.
 Both are part of the Cluster of Excellence - Machine Learning for Science at the University of Tübingen.